vadimgoremykin/absolute-model-data-fit/README.md

 # Output format of test_stage1.pl script

-in the case of EM representation by alignment of biological sequences, each output file has the following format:
+In the case of EM representation by alignment of biological sequences, each output file has the following format:

 <pre>
 Tvalue_GGf: 959.309695708264\